Now it's time to start your host university application.

 Collect your University of Melbourne transcript

-For students studying on an Exchange program, we will print a University of Melbourne transcript for you to use in your host institution application.
+For students studying on an exchange program, we will print a University of Melbourne transcript for you to use in your host institution application.
 You will be advised by your Education Abroad Adviser when it is ready for collection at Stop 1.
-If you are participating in a semester or Year-long Fee-paying program you can order a transcript using our academic transcripts FAQ.
+If you are participating in a non-partner program you can order a transcript using our academic transcripts FAQ.

 Finalise your learning agreement

 As part of your application to your host institution, you may be required to submit a learning agreement.
 This is simply a list of subjects that you wish to take at the host institution, which will be the same as what you have put on your University of Melbourne overseas study planner.
 Should you be required to submit a learning agreement, this will be provided to you by the host institution you are applying to at the nomination stage.

 You will be contacted by your Education Abroad Adviser once you have been nominated to your host institution.
 Your adviser will outline all processes, deadlines and other requirements.
 These applications are completed online or through paper form, which is then returned to the host institution.

 Keep in mind

 Application processes and deadlines vary depending on your chosen host institution.
 Your adviser will be sure to send this information to you upon approval.